May 19, 2023

 Thank you for the time and effort you put into applying for our position.
 We wish you luck with your job search and your professional goals.

-This template is simple but effective, and it can be expanded upon as needed.
+These templates are simple but effective, and it can be expanded upon as needed.

 Screening is usually the next step in the hiring process, so post-screening is the next stage where you will need a polite job rejection email for all the candidates who did not make the cut.